8 Days of Christmas (song): Music video

-The accompanying music video for "8 Days of Christmas" was directed by Sanaa Hamri.
+The accompanying music video for "8 Days of Christmas" was directed by Sanaa Hamri and filmed in early October 2001.
 It shows all three members appearing in Santa Claus-inspired clothing at a toy store on a snowy day.
 Throughout the video, the group shops for various gifts and in between cuts and Knowles rides on a carousel.
 At the end of the video, many children rush into the toy store where the group gives out gifts.

 The music video is featured on the DualDisc edition of 8 Days of Christmas.